MichaelCurrie/aggregator/README.md

 # aggregator
-Search Aggragator (From Indeed, Github and StackExchange)
+Search Aggragator (From Indeed, GitHub and StackExchange)